 1. Make the sauce: combine the chicken broth and 1/2 cup of the milk in a large saucepan.
 Bring to a low boil.
 Meanwhile, in a small bowl, whisk the flour and seasonings into the milk until a smooth, thick mixture forms.
 Pour the flour and milk mixture into the saucepan over low heat and stir continuously, whisking as the mixture simmers.
 Continue to simmer and stir/whisk until the mixture is smooth and thick, 5-10 minutes.

-5. Cover with foil and bake for about 45 minutes.
+5. Bake: Cover with aluminum foil and bake for about 45 minutes.
 Remove foil; bake for an additional 30-45 minutes or until rice and chicken are cooked through and top is slightly browned.
 Allow to cool for 15 minutes; shred chicken into small pieces and stir to combine with the rice.
 Serve with a dollop of sour cream or shredded cheese.

 Notes